apwide/k8s-golive-agent/DOCKERHUB.md

 * **annotation** : read annotation value from the owned resource
 * **label** : read label value from the owned resource
 * **jsonPath** : evaluate the jsonPath expression on the owned resource
+* **mainImageName** : docker image name of first container
+* **mainImageTag** : docker image version of first container
+* **defaultLabel** : search for golive.apwide.net/XXX label where XXX depends on type of data search for [(eg: app, cat, name...)](#default-annotations)
+* **defaultAnnotation** : search for golive.apwide.net/XXX annotation where XXX depends on type of data search for [(eg: app, cat, name...)](#default-annotations)
+* **nsDefaultLabel** : default label on namespace [(eg: app, cat, name...)](#default-annotations)
+* **nsDefaultAnnotation** : default annotation on namespace [(eg: app, cat, name...)](#default-annotations)
+* **nsJsonPath** : jsonPath evaluated on namespace
+* **nsName** : name of the namespace
+* **name** : name of the owning resource

+## Default annotations

+Here is a set of default annotations which can be set on pod owner resource or namespace which are used in case no template value is provided or if they are requested by specific template functions: (eg: defaultLabel, defaultAnnotation, nsDefaultLabel, nsDefaultAnnotation)
+* golive.apwide.net/app : application
+* golive.apwide.net/cat : category
+* golive.apwide.net/environment : environment name
+* golive.apwide.net/url: environment url
+* golive.apwide.net/version: version name
+* env.golive.apwide.net/XXX : environment attribute where XXX is the name of the attribute
+* deploy.golive.apiwde.net/XXX : deployment attribute where XXX is the name of the attribute

 ## Environment Variables